Venom (band): Classic line-up (1981–1986)

 In 1984, Venom recorded the At War with Satan album, an epic 20-minute title track, with substantial influences of many different musical styles, which took up the first side of the LP.
 The title track written by Lant, was a deliberate way for him to rebuff the critics who said Venom could not play.
-The B-side was focused on the rapid-fire, three-minute "scorchers" Venom were known for, including "Stand Up And Be Counted".
+The B-side was focused on the rapid-fire, three-minute "scorchers" Venom were known for, including "Stand Up and Be Counted".
 A live video, The 7th Date of Hell Venom Live at Hammersmith Odeon, was also released that year.
 In 1985, Venom released their fourth studio album, Possessed, which was recorded in a stately home, and saw a band enjoying their success with different chefs being flown in every day during the album's recording, lavish parties of sex, drugs and rock n' roll.
 By this time Venom had released several singles ("Warhead", "Die Hard" and "Manitou" among others) and live EPs (The Assault Series including Canadian Assault, American Assault and French Assault).
-Cronos and Abaddon appeared on the Combat Tour Live: The Ultimate Revenge video with Slayer and Exodus.
-Cronos cites the Possessed album as underestimated.
+That same year, Venom toured with Slayer and Exodus on the Ultimate Revenge Tour.

+Cronos believes Possessed to be underestimated.
 "I don't think there's any songs that are kind of overlooked, I just think some songs maybe weren't recorded as well as we could have recorded them.
-Like say for example on the Possessed album, I still think there are great songs".
-During March/April 1986, Venom the band seems ready to record the fifth album (then never released), called Deadline, but internal relationships begin to deteriorate.
+Like say for example on the Possessed album, I still think there are great songs."

+During March/April 1986, Venom were supposed to record their fifth album, Deadline, but internal relationships began to deteriorate.
 A live album, Eine Kleine Nachtmusik, and a second live video, Alive in '85, were released in 1986.
 Dunn then left the band to release a solo album.